Exercise 2: Presence

 When you are in your emotional body, you are in the past.
 It is there that you nurse old wounds, replay scenes from when you were either a victim or a victor, and re-experience a sense of scary separateness.
 You can get lost in the woulda-shoulda-coulda game of regret and loss.
 It’s where you dwell in unresolved pain.

 When you are in your mental body, you live in a future that doesn’t yet exist.
 You worry about what may or may not happen.
 You’re anxious about what you can and can’t control.
 You can build a thousand scenarios around your angst.
 And then a thousand more.

 When you are in your physical body, though, you are present.
 Here and now, all is well.
 When you pause to be with your breath, when you bring your consciousness to the soft confines of your body, when you observe your bodily senses, you experience no anguish, no anxiety.
 Here you find stillness, ease, peace and connection to your Source, no matter what is swirling around outside you.

 With that framework, I invite you to get in a comfortable position, either sitting or lying down.
-You’ll be here for 15 – 20 minutes so you want to be comfortable and relaxed but not so much that you fall off to sleep (although if you do, that’s OK).
-You may play the guided audio meditation by clicking on the purple button, or you may have someone read the following to you — maybe even you, if you want to record yourself ahead of time.
+You’ll be here for 15ish minutes so you want to be comfortable and relaxed but not so much that you fall off to sleep (although if you do, that’s OK).
+Simply click Play.
 You may also want to have soft or chanting music on, something that is meaningful and relaxing to you.
 Note that there are stretches of silence, space you do not need to fill.